adi0709/CyberCube/README.md

 Execute the UI tests by running the following commands `npm run cy:testReport`

-npm run test will execute the tests and a HTML test report will be displayed automatically.
+`npm run cy:testReport` will execute the tests and a HTML test report will be displayed automatically.